 This refers to traffic generated on a website that originated from a user typing in the website address directly into the browser.

 There you have it!
 Over 80 AdTech terms defined.
 As you can see, AdTech is not for the faint of heart.
 These terms barely touch the surface of everything involved in AdTech.
 Are you looking for help in your publisher business?
 Our teams of ad optimization experts are standing by, ready to help take your ad revenue to the next level.
-Sign up to MonetizeMore today!
+Sign up for a Profesional account at MonetizeMore today!